Suvink/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

     This indicates that your API proxy is working as expected.

-## Step 4: Promote the API Proxy to Production
+## Step 4: Promote the API proxy to production

 Once you verify that the API proxy is working as expected in the development environment, you can promote it to production.